 The BeaconFlex modality requires the use of the Blackboard Learning Management System.
 Additional tools are available to help faculty create content, assess student learning and facilitate interaction and participation.
 Echo 360 and VoiceThread are available for recorded content (mini-lectures, screencasts, student presentations etc.).
 Web conferencing tools (Zoom recommended) are available for live meetings.
-G Suite tools are available to facilitate interaction and collaboration.
+Google Workspace tools are available to facilitate interaction and collaboration.

 Technology On Campus

-For Fall 2022, five classrooms are equipped with technology to facilitate interaction and inclusion of both in-person and remote participants.
+The following classrooms are equipped with technology to facilitate interaction and inclusion of both in-person and remote participants:

 On-site training is provided for these spaces, week-of or day-of classes, depending on availability.
 Classroom Technology support staff are available to provide on-site support as needed.